Cheapest electricity plans in Victoria

 Free comparison for Victoria residents.

-Estimated annual bills below are calculated for a typical Victorian 3-bedroom household using approximately 5,037 kWh per year (13.8 kWh/day).
+Estimated annual bills below are based on the AER Default Market Offer reference price (or ESC Victorian Default Offer for VIC) and assume typical household usage.
 Individual bills will vary based on actual usage, discounts, and your specific plan terms.

 Electricity providers in Victoria — estimated annual bills